andrew-hossack/dash-tools/README.md

 Using the `--deploy-heroku` command in the project root directory will look for the above files.
 The directory needs to be a git repository.
 The [Heroku CLI](https://devcenter.heroku.com/categories/command-line) must also be installed.

 The command takes one argument for the project name, which may only contain lowercase, alphanumeric characters and dashes.
 It must be unique and not already on Heroku.
-The process will create a new git remote with the heroku remote url to push/deploy all project code, and will return a URL of your deployed project with the project name you chose, such as [https://your-unique-app-name.herokuapp.com/](#deploying-with-heroku).
+The process will create a new git remote called 'heroku' with the heroku remote url to push/deploy all project code, and will return a URL of your deployed project with the project name you chose, such as [https://your-unique-app-name.herokuapp.com/](#deploying-with-heroku).

 ```bash
 # Create a new app "MyGreatHerokuApp" with the 'heroku' template